Escape to An Autumn Pavement: Plot

-Johnnie, a Jamaican exile, spends the novel immersing himself in the bohemian scene found in Soho to escape his possessive mother.
-While living in a bedsit in Hempstead, he engages in an unfulfilling affair with his white landlady Fiona, and eventually ends up torn between Fiona and his gay friend Dick, with each representing a different lifestyle.
+Johnnie, a Jamaican exile, spends the novel immersing himself in the bohemian scene found in Soho as he struggles with his cultural belonging and identity.
+While living in a bedsit in Hempstead, he engages in an unfulfilling affair with his white landlady Fiona, and attraction to his white gay friend Dick, with each making him question where his true desires lie.